bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 ## 時間管理大師
 ### **隊伍:船員**
 The Time Master has a time shield which he can activate.
 The time shield remains active for a configurable amount of time.\
-If a player trys to kill the Time Master while the time shield is active, the kill won't happen and the time will rewind for a set amount of time.\
+If a player tries to kill the Time Master while the time shield is active, the kill won't happen and the time will rewind for a set amount of time.\
 The kill cooldown of the killer won't be reset, so the Time Master has to make sure that the game won't result in the same situation.\
 The Time Master won't be affected by the rewind.\
 \
 **NOTE:**
-- Only the movement is affected by the rewind
+- Only the movement is affected by the rewind.
 - A Vampire bite will trigger the rewind.
 If the Time Master misses shielding the bite, he can still shield the kill which happens a few seconds later.
-- If the Time Master was bitten and has his shield active before when a meeting is called, he survives but the time won't be rewinded.
+- If the Time Master was bitten and has his shield active before when a meeting is called, he survives but the time won't be rewound.
 - If the Time Master has a Medic shield, he won't rewind.
 - The shield itself ends immediately when triggered.
-So the timemaster can be attacked again as soon as the rewind ends.
+So the Time Master can be attacked again as soon as the rewind ends.

 ### 遊戲選項
 | 名稱 | 描述 |